Gianluca Liva is an Italian science journalist and science communicator.

 • Industry

-BRUSSELS - Over a year, a team of 46 journalists in 16 countries investigated an ongoing massive, orchestrated lobbying and disinformation campaign led by the PFAS industry and their allied organisations to water down a proposal to ban “forever chemicals” in the EU and shift the burden of environmental pollution onto society, threatening the economic equilibrium of European nations.
+BRUSSELS - Over a year, a team of 46 journalists in 16 countries investigated an ongoing massive, orchestrated lobbying and disinformation campaign.
+This campaign was led by the PFAS industry and their allied organisations.
+Their goal was to water down a proposal to ban "forever chemicals" in the EU.
+They also sought to shift the burden of environmental pollution onto society.
+This threatens the economic equilibrium of European nations.

 Food, Water, and PFAS: Grassroot Solutions to Chemical Pollution